neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 [Conda Forge](https://conda-forge.org/)
 or
-[PyPi](https://pypi.org/). **datashuttle** can be used from within Python code (using the 'Python API') or through a graphical interface that works in any system terminal.
+[PyPi](https://pypi.org/). **datashuttle** can be used from within Python code (using the *Python API*) or through a graphical interface that works in any system terminal.

 Imagine you are starting a new experiment, during which you acquire both